pvicente/KatooServer/README.md

 # Detailed documentation

-There are more technical information about the project in the oficial [wiki](https://github.com/pvicente/KatooServer/wiki)
+There is more technical information about the project in the oficial [wiki](https://github.com/pvicente/KatooServer/wiki)

 # Installation